Alfred Grislawski: World War II

-World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
+World War II in Europe began on Friday 1 September 1939, when German forces invaded Poland.
 At the time of Grislawski's posting to III.
 Gruppe of JG 52, the unit had just moved to Zerbst following a brief deployment to English Channel.
 The Gruppe was initially commanded by Hauptmann Alexander von Winterfeldt before command passed to Major Gotthard Handrick in October.
 The rise of General Ion Antonescu in Romania in 1940 led to a reorganization of his country's armed forces.
 In this, he was supported by a military mission from Germany, the Luftwaffenmission Rumänien (Luftwaffe Mission Romania) under the command of Generalleutnant (equivalent to major general) Wilhelm Speidel.

 On 1 October 1940, Grislawski was promoted to Unteroffizier (non-commissioned officer) and assigned to 9.
 Staffel.
 At the time, 9.
 Staffel was commanded by Oberleutnant Franz Hörnig.
 III.
 Gruppe of JG 52 was transferred to Bucharest in mid-October and temporarily renamed I. Gruppe of Jagdgeschwader 28 (JG 28—28th Fighter Wing) until 4 January 1941.
 Its primary task was to train Romanian Air Force personnel.
 Grislawski arrived at Pipera Airfield on 15 October where 9.
 Staffel stayed until 27 May 1941.